nikoshur/TFM/README.md

 Master's Dissertation for the Master’s Degree in Geographical Information Technologies of the University of Alcala

-Agent Based Model (ABM) that emulates the activity of diferent house developers that operate in the Corridor of Henares.
+Agent Based Model (ABM) that emulates the activity of diferent house developers that operate in the Corridor of Henares